samuelbalogh/remote/Readme.md

 ### hardware

 https://www.wework.com/ideas/best-headphones-work

+I inherited a [Plantronics Voyager](https://www.amazon.co.uk/Plantronics-Voyager-Stereo-Bluetooth-Headset-Noir/dp/B013F4LJTI) from Matt D, and I really like the quality and comfort of it - I highly recommend it.

 > Best USB headset: Jabra UC Voice 550 Duo at $69
 > For use in customer call centers and for anyone who spends a large portion of the day on the telephone, this is the headset of choice.
 Calls are crisp and clear on both ends, plus Jabra’s Peakstop technology actively prevents any sudden, loud, or jarring background sounds from reaching your ear.